Mikearaya/bionic_concert/README.md

 # Bionic Live Rap Concert Website

-##[HTML & CSS Capstone]
+## [HTML & CSS]

-this website was created for my HTML & CSS capstone Microverse project. in this project i have create concert website with all it's responsive features to support mobile, tablet and desktop view using CSS media queries. the website provides feature to it's users such as :
+In this project i have create concert website with all it's responsive features to support mobile, tablet and desktop view using CSS media queries. the website provides feature to it's users such as :

 - purchase ticket
 - view general information about the event.